bcgov/python_beginning/01_ToolOrientation/PythonInfo.md

    * **virtualenv / pip:** managing dependencies
    * **git:** source code / version management
    * **VSCode:** Integrated Development Environment (IDE)
+* Identify additional topics to pursue beyond those covered in this training.
 * Get you started with how to interact with web services using python

 * Course is designed to you started.